Cody-no/ModMail/README.md

 in the case that the translation sounds off and the receiver wants to self verify

 - `!closet` close the ticket with a translated version of your message.
 Same as replyt/areplyt

-- **Ai Summaries** have been added to the ticket closed log so other moderators can get an idea of what happened in the ticket at a glance.
-This is a feature inspired by Chamburr's Modmail

 Once you have the bot running, the `!help` command will show you a list of all the available commands and their sub-commands.